natalieagus/50002/docs/Project/1D Project/checkoff2.md

 ## How to start

+### FSM-Datapath Track

+This is the **standard** track.
+You shall implement your project using a datapath and an FSM that produces **control signals**, much like how we designed the automated testers during the Lab.

 {:.note-title}
 > Instructor's Sample
 >
 > You are strongly recommended to see Instructor sample game datapath and FSM [here]({{ site.baseurl }}/project/1d/project-sample) before beginning this task.
 This instructor sample warrants 100% of Checkoff 2 marks.

+### ISA Track (Advanced)
+If you plan to implement an ISA as your project, the regular [rubric](#rubric) below will not apply to you.
+You will checkoff in a separate occassion with the instructor.
+Contact them for more details.

+{:.important}
+There's no additional marks to try this track.
+It is purely for knowledge and experience.

 ## Submission